Updated: August 14, 2019Printable (PDF) Version

 Croda’s EO Plant remains shut down.
 DNREC’s Accidental Release Prevention Program (ARP) is requiring that all of the following be completed by Croda, Inc. prior to obtaining approval from DNREC to restart the EO plant.

 DNREC has completed an initial investigation into the cause of the release.
-Investigation about impacts to the soil and groundwater is complete.
-See the Environmental Impacts question, above, for more information.
+The soil and groundwater investigation was completed and the final report was approved on March 8, 2019.